 From the Personal Digital Assistant (PDA) era such as the Tandy Zoomer in 1992, to the Microsoft Tablet PC in the year 2000, these models and others like them failed to capture the public imagination.

-I remember the Palm M500 Series PDA's from around 2001 that you had to dock in a cradle connected to your computer via USB to synchronise your e-mail.
+I remember the Palm M500 Series PDA's from around 2001 that you had to dock in a cradle connected to your computer via USB to synchronize your e-mail.

-In the UK Healthcare environment at the time Pharmaceutical Companies offered 'Free PDA's' as incentives for drug contracts.
-They were expensive kit at the time, and we (IT) did not have any control over which makes and models we ended up supporting.
+In the UK Healthcare environment at the time, Pharmaceutical Companies offered 'Free PDA's' as incentives for drug contracts.
+They were an expensive piece of kit at the time, and we (IT) did not have any control over which makes and models we ended up supporting.
 Very frustrating!

 This brings us back to January 2010, and the start of the iPad revolution.
 The gap in the market between the Mac and the Apple iPhone is about to be filled with the iPad.